-A. WORKPLACE POLICIES AND PRACTICES TO PROTECT EMPLOYEES (CHECK ALL THAT APPLY)

-and pa e purposes of this protocol, the term "employees" includes but is not limited to paid, full-time art-time faculty and staff, employees of companies that contract with the IHE for purposes of es permitted above, student employees, interns and volunteers.
-Vulnerable employees (those above age 65, those who are pregnant, and those with chronic heal conditions) should discuss any concerns with their healthcare provider or occupational health services to make appropriate decisions on returning to the workplace and if requested, should be assigned work that can be done from home whenever feasible. processes are reconfigured to the extent feasible to increase opportunities for employees to rom home. pliance with wage and hour regulations, alternate, staggered or shift schedules have been ed to maximize physical distancing.
+m stitution name: Ac ldress: Α. WORKPLACE POLICIES AND PRACTICES TO PROTECT EMPLOYEES (CHECK ALL THAT APPLY) For the purposes of this protocol, the term "employees" includes but is not limited to paid, full-time and part-time faculty and staff, employees of companies that contract with the IHE for purposes of activities permitted above, student employees, interns, and volunteers.
+Vulnerable employees (those above age 65, those who are pregnant, and those with chronic health conditions) should discuss any concerns with their healthcare provider or occupational health services to make appropriate decisions on returning to the workplace and if requested, should be assigned work that can be done from home whenever feasible.
+Work processes are reconfigured to the extent feasible to increase opportunities for employees to work from home.
+In compliance with wage and hour regulations, alternate, staggered or shift schedules have been instituted to maximize physical distancing.
 All employees continuing to work on campus during this period, have been told not to come to work if sick, or if they are exposed to a person who has COVID-19.
-Employees understand to follow DPI guidance for self-isolation and quarantine, if applicable.
-Workplace leave policies have been reviewed and modified to ensure that employees are not penalized when they stay home due to illness. employ addition for CC Response yees are provided information on employer or government-sponsored leave benefits the yee may be entitled to receive that would make it financially easier to stay at home.
-See and information on government programs supporting sick leave and worker's compensation VID-19, including employee's sick leave rights under the Families First Coronavirus nse Act and employee's rights to workers' compensation benefits and presumption of the elatedness of COVID-19 pursuant to the Governor's Executive Order N-62-20. compr IE has a COVID-19 Containment, Response and Control Plan that describes the IHE's ehensive approach to preventing and containing the spread of COVID-19 on campus.
-The includes, but is not limited to the following elements: A designated COVID-19 Compliance Task Force that is responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID-19.
-A designated COVID-19 Compliance Officer who serves as a liaison to DPH in the event of an outbreak on campus.
-An IHE Exposure Management Plan consistent with DPH guidance that outlines the process for IHE instruction to known COVID-19 case(s) to isolate themselves at home; identification of persons that had an exposure to the case(s) on campus; requiring the immediate self-quarantine of all employees or students that had an exposure; reporting all COVID-19 exposures associated with the IHE to the Department of Public Health by completing the COVID-19 Case and Contact Line List for the Educational Sector; and, for all quarantined individuals to have access to or be tested for COVID-19 to understand the extent of spread on campus to inform additional COVID-19 control measures.
-See public health guidance on responding to COVID-19 in the workplace.
-In the event that a cluster of cases (3 or more cases within a span of 14 days) are identified, a plan or protocol to report this cluster immediately to the DPH via email at ACDC-Education@ph.lacounty.gov or via telephone at (888) 397-3993 or (213) 240-7821.
-DPH will work with the site to determine if the cluster meets the outbreak criteria for IHE.
-If the outbreak criteria have been met, DPH will initiate an outbreak response which includes providing infection control guidance and recommendations, technical support and site-specific control measures.
-A public health case manager will be assigned to the outbreak investigation to help guide the response.
+Employees understand to follow DPH guidance for self-isolation and quarantine, if applicable.
+Workplace leave policies have been reviewed and modified to ensure that employees are not penalized when they stay home due to illness.
+Employees are provided information on employer or government-sponsored leave benefits the employee may be entitled to receive that would make it financially easier to stay at home.
+See additional information on government programs supporting sick leave and worker's compensation for COVID-19, including employee's sick leave rights under the Families First Coronavirus Response Act and employee's rights to workers' compensation benefits and presumption of the work-relatedness of COVID-19 pursuant to the Governor's Executive Order N-62-20 .
+The IHE has a COVID-19 Containment, Response and Control Plan that describes the IHE's comprehensive approach to preventing and containing the spread of COVID-19 on campus.
+The Plan includes, but is not limited to the following elements: A designated COVID-19 Compliance Task Force that is responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID- 19.
+A designated COVID-19 Compliance Officer who serves as a liaison to DPH in the event of an

+O An IHE Exposure Management Plan consistent with DPH guidance that outlines the process for IHE instruction to known COVID-19 case(s) to isolate themselves at home; identification of persons that had an exposure to the case(s) on campus; requiring the immediate self-quarantine of all employees or students that had an exposure; and, for all quarantined individuals to have access to or be tested for COVID-19 to understand the extent of spread on campus to inform additional COVID-19 control measures.
+See public health guidance on responding to COVID-19 in the outbreak on campus.